Configuration guide for Video SEO

 Should I add the video XML sitemap to Google Search Console?

 No, you don’t have to add it separately, because a link to the video sitemap is already included in the XML sitemap index file.
-This index file is generated by Yoast SEO.
+Yoast SEO generates the index file.
 The only thing you have to do is add the link to this index file to Google Search Console.
 How?
 Follow the steps in this guide to submit the sitemap to Google and other search engines.

 This section allows you to customize the plugin so it only scans items that contain videos when building the video sitemap.
 This does not affect other sitemaps.